-None of our named executive officers exercised any stock options during 2021.
-Stock options are the only form of equity award held by our named executive officers as of December 31, 2021.
+None of our named executive officers exercised any stock options during 2020.
+Stock options are the only form of equity award held by our named executive officers as of December 31, 2020.

-Pension and Nonqualified Deferred Compensation Benefits
+Pension Benefits

-We did not offer pension or nonqualified deferred compensation benefits to our named executive officers during 2021.
+We do not offer pension benefits to our named executive officers.